tcd/dark-plus-syntax/README.md

 - [Scope Naming](https://www.sublimetext.com/docs/3/scope_naming.html)
 - [VSCode Theme Colors](https://code.visualstudio.com/api/references/theme-color)

 ## Contributing

-The code is split up by language into individual JavaScript files, which live in `src/partials`.
+The code is split up (mainly by language) into individual TypeScript files, which live in `src/partials`.
 So if you wanted to see the Ruby colors, for example, those are in `src/partials/ruby.js`.
 Those files are imported, merged, and written out to `themes/dark-plus-syntax-color-theme.json`

 ### To make changes